 Ingredient Notes

-- 35% Whipping Cream—also called heavy cream.
+- 35% Whipping Cream—This is also called heavy cream.

-- Lobster—must be pre-cooked.
+- Lobster—The lobster must be pre-cooked.

-- Bacon—thick cut bacon holds up nicely.
-I sometimes use double smoked bacon for extra flavor.
+- Bacon—Thick-cut bacon holds up nicely.
+I sometimes use double-smoked bacon for extra flavor.

 Ingredient Substitutions